jeni091992/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

+## Problem 1

+### Investigating the Range as a Function of the Angle of Projection

+---

 ### **1. Theoretical Foundation**
 ### **Governing Equations**
 The motion of a projectile under gravity (without air resistance) is governed by Newton’s Second Law: